 Covenants in the Existing Credit Facilities and the Accounts Receivable Securitization Facility require us to maintain a minimum interest coverage ratio and a maximum total debt to EBITDA (earnings before income taxes, depreciation expense and amortization), or leverage ratio.
 The recent deterioration of worldwide economic conditions could impact our ability to maintain the financial ratios contained in these agreements.
 If we fail to maintain these financial ratios, that failure could result in a default that accelerates the maturity of the indebtedness under such facilities, which could require that we repay such indebtedness in full, together with accrued and unpaid interest, unless we are able to negotiate new financial ratios or waivers of our current ratios with our lenders.
-Even if we are able to negotiate new financial ratios or waivers of our current ratios with our lenders.
-Even if we are able to negotiate new financial ratios or waivers of our current ratios with our lenders.
-Even if we are able to negotiate new financial ratios or waivers of our current financial ratios or make other concessions that may adversely impact our business.
+Even if we are able to negotiate new financial ratios or waivers of our current financial ratios, we may be required to pay fees or make other concessions that may adversely impact our business.
 Any one of these options could result in significantly higher interest expense in 2009 and beyond.
 In addition, these options could require modification of our interest rate derivative portfolio, which could require us to make a cash payment in the event of terminating a derivative instrument or impact the effectiveness of our interest rate hedging instruments and require us to take non-cash charges.
 For information regarding our compliance with these covenants, see "Management's discussion and analysis of financial condition and results of operations-Liquidity and capital resources-Trends and uncertainties affecting liquidity."
 We expect that the New Senior Secured Credit Facilities will contain similar restrictions.
-See "Description of other indebtedness."
+See "Description of other indebtedness-New senior secured credit facilities."